Toxic grind culture is one reason to end merit-based admissions at Lowell High School - The San Francisco Examiner

 This is still the same entitled, short-sighted group that wanted to cancel Abraham Lincoln’s name (among 40+ others) from a local school.

 And in fact, they couldn’t even pull off the change at Lowell correctly.
-A judge ruled that the group “plainly failed” to follow the Brown Act, a sunshine law that requires local government bodies to conduct open and public meetings about any action they are going to take.
+A judge ruled the board “plainly failed” to follow the Brown Act, a sunshine law that requires local government bodies to conduct open and public meetings about any action they are going to take.

 Instead of saying they were considering changing the admission policy, the board said the resolution was in response to “ongoing, systematic racism.”